Fortune Mill Midgame and Late-Game Rooms Guide

 Shadow Realm Still Does No Damage

-Do not keep forcing weak attempts.
+Stop repeating weak attempts.
 Upgrade dart count, Rattling Gunner speed, special dart effects, marks, and Extended Stay only when extra seconds can actually help.

 Gacha Progress Feels Random